Do You Have Unfiled Tax Returns?

 What if the IRS has already filed a substitute return on your behalf?

 In most cases, you’ll become aware of the substitute filing when you receive a bill from the IRS for back taxes.
-When this happens you should act immediately to file an accurate tax return for the prior year(s) in question.
+When this happens, you should act immediately to file an accurate tax return for the prior year(s) in question.

 Filing past years’ tax returns can often reduce the balance that the IRS claims you owe.
-In effect, you are countering the IRS’ substitute filing with a more accurate tax return.
+In effect, you’re countering the IRS’ substitute filing with a more accurate tax return.
 When done correctly, the IRS will almost always accept the numbers you submit and allow the deductions you claim.
 As a result, you may find you are owed a refund or that the tax balance due is smaller than the IRS estimated in the substitute filing.

 However, if not done correctly, filing or amending returns can create more problems and an even bigger tax bill.